 The City of Charleston enacted its sales and use tax on May 20, 2013 and began collecting the tax at a rate of 0.5% on January 1, 2014.
 The City increased its tax rate to 1% effective July 1, 2015.
 In its proposal to the Home Rule Board, the City estimated it would collect \$6.25 million annually.
-In FY 2023, the City collected a little over \$19 million.
-Since its enactment, the City has collected approximately \$140 million, which has been dedicated to financing the Charleston Coliseum and Convention Center renovation and expansion and to shoring up the City's Uniform Pension Reserve Fund.
+In FY 2024, the City collected a little over \$19.7 million.
+Since its enactment, the City has collected approximately \$159 million, which has been dedicated to financing the Charleston Coliseum and Convention Center renovation and expansion, shoring up the City's Uniform Pension Reserve Fund, and other post-employment benefits.